 Right now is a great time to get started with buying and selling antiques.
-The USA online antiques & collectibles market is currently valued at $2 billion, with an average industry growth of 5.3% between 2016 and 2021.
+The USA online antiques and collectibles market is currently valued at $1.7 billion in 2022, with an average market growth of 4%.
+So, the opportunity is huge!

-In this guide, we’ll walk you through everything you need to know to get started with successfully selling antiques online.
-We’ll cover:
+In this guide, we’ll walk you through eight steps to get started with selling antiques online.

 By far the most important step in creating a successful online antique store is sourcing antiques that people want to buy.